Associate Professor of Law

 Show / Hide Bibliography

-A Reasonable Person Believes what is Probably: City of Dallas v.
+A Reasonable Person Believes what is Probable: City of Dallas v.
 Sanchez and Rule 91a’s Factual Probability Standard, 49 Tex.
 Tech.
 L. Rev. 721 (2017).

 Civil Dissent by Obedience and Disobedience: Exploiting the Gap Between Official Rules and Societal Norms and Expectations, 8 Wash.
 U. Juris.
 Rev. 219 (2016).